 Focus groups, engagement opportunities and consultations

 Advertised to our Patient Partners, to our Partners and Stakeholders (such as Healthwatch, PPG Chairs, Citizens Forum and GP Practices), online and by our team visiting your community groups, there are regular opportunities to 'Have Your Say' on a range of issues and services across the city.
-See upcoming engagement on our front page and also read about how your comments have helped to shape the CCG plans on our You Said We did page.
+See upcoming engagement on our front page and current engagement and consultations page.
+You can also read about how your comments have helped to shape the CCG plans on our You Said We did page.